mattxwang/qwerhacks-web-dev-workshop/README.md

     let newMessage = {
         author: this.state.author,
         message: this.state.message,
-        timestamp: getCurrentTimeString() // I'll deal with this in a moment, don't you worry!
+        timestamp: new Date().getTime() // I'll deal with this in a moment, don't you worry!
     };
     let newMessages = this.state.messages;
     newMessages.push(newMessage);